-6.3.1.1 Tensile testing shall be carried out in accordance with recognized standards.
+6.3.1.1 Tensile testing shall be carried out in accordance with UR W2.

-6.3.1.2 Tensile strength, yield stress and elongation shall be to the satisfaction of the Administration.
-For carbonmanganese steel and other materials with definitive yield points, consideration shall be given to the limitation of the yield to tensile ratio.
+6.3.1.2 Tensile strength, yield stress and elongation shall be approved by TL.
+For carbon-manganese steel and other materials with definitive yield points, consideration shall be given to the limitation of the yield to tensile ratio.